oracc/oracc-rest/README.md

 Then, to enable the config you need to run: `sudo a2ensite oracc-rest.conf`

 This configuration will allow the mod_wsgi package to talk to apache and expose the Flask API endpoints on port 5000.
+The config is read automatically as apache starts up, so any changes will require you to restart apache.

 ### Open the necessary ports in apache